 If you need an emergency dentist, we will see you today, if possible.
 Give us a call at (630) 717-9499.
-(Please only call during office hours which are M-Th 8 am to 4 pm).
+We are available to help during office hours, which are Monday-Thursday from 8 a.m. to 4 p.m.

 If you have a toothache, we will focus on getting you out of pain today, and then we will discuss your options for a more long-term solution to your problems.

 New Patient Dental Emergencies